Fishing in Missouri

 Mississippi River

 The Mississippi River offers many good fishing spots along the state’s eastern side.
-If you love the pursuit of catfish, then fish the river near Sulphur Springs as you can find blue, flathead, and channel catfish in this area.
+If you love catfish, fish the river near Sulphur Springs, where you’ll find blue, flathead, and channel catfish.
 If you’re looking to catch a variety of fish, try fishing from McKinley Bridge and the Chain of Rocks Canal.
-In addition to catfish, white bass fishing can be superb in this area.
+In addition to catfish, white bass fishing is excellent in this area.

 Table Rock Lake

-Table Rock Lake is regularly listed as one of the top places to go bass fishing in America, and you can catch large, spotted, and smallmouth bass here.
+Table Rock Lake is regularly listed as one of the top places to go bass fishing in America, and you can catch largemouth, spotted, and smallmouth bass here.
 Try fishing the shallower waters near Table Rock Dam in the spring, or head to the lake’s fingers in the fall.
-Around the lake’s docks is the ideal place to go white or black carp fishing.
-Heading to the area around the James River near the Highway 76 bridge and toward Galena provides you with the perfect chance to catch paddlefish from March 15 to April 30.
+The ideal place for white or black crappie fishing is around the docks.
+Heading to the area around the James River near the Highway 76 bridge and toward Galena provides you with the perfect chance to catch paddlefish in the spring.

 Roark Creek

-Roark Creek, near Branson, can be a terrific place to go fishing.
-North Beach Park offers easy access to this creek, and those who do not like to fish can find great shopping at Branson Landing.
-This is also an outstanding location to go fly fishing by wading in the water.
+Roark Creek near Branson is another terrific place to go fishing.
+North Beach Park offers easy access to this creek, and when you’re not fishing, you can find great shopping at Branson Landing.
+This is also an outstanding location for fly fishing.
 Try this spot early in the morning on a day after rain when there is some current flowing.
 Use a 6-pound line and your favorite flies to fish at this location.

 Bull Shoals Lake